Fraternities and Sororities Can Be Liable for Alcohol-Related Injuries Under Texas Law

 - They can sell, serve, or provide alcohol to a minor (someone under the age of 18).

 - They can sell, serve, or provide alcohol to an adult (someone 18 or older) who is "obviously intoxicated."
-Obvious intoxication means that they recipient of the alcohol is drunk to the point that it's obvious that they are intoxicated, should anyone bother to pay attention to them.
+Obvious intoxication means that, at the time of service, the recipient of the alcohol is drunk to the point that it's immediately apparent to any reasonable observer that they are intoxicated.
 Under this obvious intoxication standard, licensed providers of alcohol are not liable just because they got a customer drunk.
 Instead, their liability is only brought into existence when they choose to provide even a single drop of additional alcohol to someone who they know or should know it's dangerous to serve alcohol to, due to their state of intoxication.

-How unlicensed providers incur liability - Unlicensed providers are more or less held to the same standard as licensed providers, in that they can be sued when the customer is sold alcohol after the point that their intoxicated state is obvious or when they sell alcohol to children.
-However, unlike licensed providers who are held liable when the sell, serve, or provide alcohol, unlicensed providers can only become a licensed provider by selling alcohol.
+- How unlicensed providers incur liability - Unlicensed providers are more or less held to the same standard as licensed providers, in that they can be sued when they sell alcohol to an obviously intoxicated person or when they sell alcohol to minors.
+However, unlike licensed providers, who are held liable when they sell, serve, or provide alcohol, unlicensed providers can only become a licensed provider by selling alcohol, not simply by serving or providing it.
 The idea is that if someone is not officially a bar or restaurant (they don't have a liquor license), yet they sell alcohol to someone, they should be treated under the law the same way that a licensed provider is treated.

 For instance, if someone were to pretend to be a doctor and they hurt a patient, it makes sense that you can sue them under a medical malpractice theory of liability.
 Even though they weren't really a doctor, since they were doing "doctor stuff," they are held to the same standard as a doctor.
-Unlicensed providers are therefore held to the same standard as licensed providers.
-But it's important to note that one cannot become an unlicensed provider by serving alcohol or providing alcohol.
-No, the only conduct that makes someone an unlicensed provider is selling alcohol, and once they do so and obtain the status of being an unlicensed provider, they are held to the same standard as a licensed provider.
+By the same token, unlicensed providers are therefore held to the same standard as licensed providers.

 - How social hosts incur liability - Social hosts are only liable when they make alcohol available to children (under the age of 18) who are not their own children.
-When a social host makes alcohol available to a minor and that minor then hurts themselves or others due to their intoxicated state, the social host can be held liable simply for making the alcohol available.
+When a social host makes alcohol available to a minor and that minor then hurts themselves or others due to their intoxicated state, the social host can be held liable simply for making the alcohol available to someone who has not reached the age of majority.
 It does not matter whether the child's intoxication was obvious or not.

 So how does all of that apply to fraternities and sororities?

-Knowing what the various types of providers are, we can rule out that fraternities and sororities can ever be licensed providers of alcohol.
-It's just not likely that the state would ever license such an organization to sell alcohol.
+Knowing what the various types of providers are, we can rule out the idea that fraternities and sororities can ever be licensed providers of alcohol.
+It's just not likely that the state would ever license such an organization to sell alcohol, given that much of their membership is likely to be under 21.
 However, if a fraternity or sorority sells alcohol to guests, they most certainly can become unlicensed providers of alcohol.
 While it's unlikely that a fraternity or sorority will ever open their own underground bar, it is incredibly common for frat parties to feature a cover charge, money collected for a "beer run." or parties wherein they charge per cup (sort of like an alcohol buffet; a guest buys a cup and gets unlimited refills).
 All of these activities arguably count as the unlicensed selling of alcohol.
 If such unlicensed sales occur and an obviously intoxicated adult is sold alcohol, then the fraternity or sorority can incur liability for injuries caused by or to the intoxicated customer.